 Neste artigo pretendo discutir uma das figuras da linguagem musical do compositor italiano Salvatore Sciarrino: a forma em janelas.
 Após definir esta figura da maneira como o compositor a explica, procurarei mostrar que, na composição, as janelas podem se abrir tanto para dentro quanto para fora do discurso musical.
 De um lado, elas apontam para um ambiente interior da composição, constituindo uma remissão interna.
 De outro, provocam o ouvido a compreender a referência externa, construindo uma intertextualidade.
 A partir da janela para fora, tratarei de técnicas de distorção, particularmente daquela que chamo de nublamento.
 Nas conclusões retomarei a questão da memória e da composição enquanto modelação do tempo.

-The three guitar studies were composed as part of my research project The Poetics of Musical creation.
-I counted with the collaboration of the guitarist Reginaldo Pereira de Almeida, scientific initiation student.
-The study I is traversed by a rhythmic figure in Ostinato Of the reverse note on which a polyphonic dialogue to two and more voices is established and develops.
-The study II works the support of voices in a polyphonic chromatic material in which there is always some opposite movement, having a central section that articulates resonances and sounds.
-The main theme of the study III is a octatonic base material that is cut by a central section with resonances with campanella.
+The three guitar studies were composed as part of my research project at the University.
+I counted with the collaboration of student guitarist Reginaldo Pereira de Almeida.
+The study I is traversed by a rhythmic figure in ostinato over which a polyphonic dialogue to two chromatic voices is developed.
+Study II works the sustain of voices in a polyphonic chromatic material, having a central section that articulates resonances and sounds through campanella technique.
+The main theme of the study III is based on a left hand fixed position that moves on and produces octatonic sounds, and it has a central section with campanella resonances.

 Linhagens II (Linneages II) has its the material generated from a seventeen ordered groups of chords.
 The work encompasses the two-folded meanings of the word “linhagem” in portuguese: on the one hand, “linhagem” refers to lines (for weaving) and this sense appears through the sewing of these chords by internal lines; on the other, “linhagem” refers to lineages, kinship, and here there is an heritage of the tonal harmonic system through the use of triads.
 Linhagens II is divided in four parts I. 2 ′, II.
 2 ′, III.
 Two, IV.
 3 ′.